ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/ActiveBody.md

 Available in: *(GMX Generals, GMX Zero Hour, Retail Zero Hour 1.04)*

 - **Type**: `Real`
 - **Description**: Maximum subdual damage that can accumulate before the object is subdued (disabled).
 Higher values allow objects to absorb more subdual damage before becoming incapacitated.
 At 0 (default), objects cannot be subdued (disabled).
 Subdual damage accumulates separately from normal health damage and can disable objects without destroying them.
 When subdual damage equals or exceeds `MaxHealth`, the object becomes subdued (disabled).
+Only subdual damage types affect this cap: `SUBDUAL_MISSILE`, `SUBDUAL_VEHICLE`, `SUBDUAL_BUILDING`, and `SUBDUAL_UNRESISTABLE` (see [DamageType documentation](../DamageType.md)).
 - **Default**: `0.0`
 - **Example**: `SubdualDamageCap = 350.0`